DalekBaldwin/transparent-wrap/README.md

 This is a small utility for writing wrapper functions with the same signature as the functions they wrap so that you can still interactively see the same function signature in the SLIME minibuffer.

-so that you can create wrapper packages and still interactively see signature info in SLIME.

 So if lots of functionality in a package is breaking because of some trivial incompatibility with your Lisp environment, you can do something like this:

 ```lisp